Self Hosted Lifestream Gallery #1

 Yeah: Yongfook is the best implimentation of a lifestream I’ve seen.
 And I start to consider lifestream blog as a killer of blog.
 It represent the next level of blogging.

-So Prologue and BuddyPress Wordpress plugins could be considerated a small but significant step in blogging evolution.
+So Prologue and BuddyPress WordPress plugins could be considerated a small but significant step in blogging evolution.

 IMHO there are some barriers for lifestream self hosted diffusion: